demee/9to5programming/_posts/2019-08-30-javascript-functions.md

 ---
 # All I know about JavaScript functions

 JavaScript is all functions.
 It should be called FunctionScript because it's all about functions.
 Functions are just functions when we write them.
-When we us some call them methods, never call them routines... :D
+When we use them as object ( class ) members, we call them methods.
+We never call them rutines, please don't.

 ```javascript
 // Function declaration